-Name and Year of Birth Position(s) Held with Fund & Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years INTERESTED TRUS Ronald H. McGlynn (born 1943) TTEE Trustee since 2018, President and Chief Executive Officer since 2005 Chairman, CRM (2005 - 2019).
-5 None INDEPENDENT TRU USTEES F. Gregory Ahern (born 1952) Advisory Director, Sard Verbinnen (since 2016).
+Name and Year of Birth Position(s) Held with Fund & Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years INDEPENDENT TRU ISTEES F. Gregory Ahern (born 1952) Trustee since 2017 Advisory Director, Sard Verbinnen (since 2016).
 5 Chairman of Board, Westerly Hospital Foundation (since 2008); Vice Chairman of Board, Yale New Haven Health Westerly Hospital (since 2017).
 Rodney P. Wood (born 1960) Trustee since 2017 President and Chief Executive Officer, Detroit Lions, Inc. (since 2015).
-5 None OFFICERS - • Laura Szalyga (born 1978) Treasurer and Principal Financial Officer since October 2021 Vice President, Fund Administration, Ultimus Fund Solutions, LLC (formerly Gemini Fund Services, LLC) ("Ultimus") (since 2015).
+5 None OFFICERS Christopher C. Barnett (born 1972) President and Chief Executive Officer since 2024 Co-Chief Executive Officer and Managing Member, CRM (since October 2019) N/A N/A Laura Szalyga (born 1978) Treasurer and Principal Financial Officer since October 2021 Vice President, Fund Administration, Ultimus Fund Solutions, LLC (formerly Gemini Fund Services, LLC) ("Ultimus") (since 2015).
 N/A N/A Chad M. Bitterman (born 1972) Chief Compliance Officer since October 2021 Compliance Officer, Northern Lights Compliance Services, LLC (since 2010).
 N/A N/A Karen Jacoppo-Wood (born 1966) Secretary since December 2022 Senior Vice President, Associate General Counsel, Ultimus (since 2022); Managing Director and Managing Counsel, State Street Bank and Trust Company ("State Street") (2019 - 2022); Vice President and Managing Counsel, State Street (2014 - 2019).
-N/A
+N/A N/A

-The Trustees were selected to join the Board based upon the following as to each Board member: such person's character and integrity; such person's willingness and ability to commit the time necessary to perform the duties of a Trustee; as to each Independent Trustee, his status as not being an "interested person" as defined under the 1940 Act; and, as to Mr. McGlynn, his association with CRM.
+The Trustees were selected to join the Board based upon the following as to each Board member: such person's character and integrity; such person's willingness and ability to commit the time necessary to perform the duties of a Trustee; and, as to each Independent Trustee, his status as not being an "interested person" as defined under the 1940 Act.

 The Board believes that each Trustee's experience, qualifications, attributes or skills on an individual basis and in combination with those of the other Trustees lead to the conclusion that the Board possesses the requisite skills and attributes.
 The Board believes that the Trustees' ability to review critically, evaluate, question and discuss information provided to them, to interact effectively with CRM, other service providers, counsel and independent auditors, and to exercise effective business judgment in the performance of their duties, support this conclusion.
 The Board has also considered the contributions that each Trustee can make to the Board and the Funds.
-In addition, the following specific experience, qualifications, attributes and/or skills apply as to each Trustee: Mr. Ahern, regulatory and mutual fund experience as an executive of a U.S. broker dealer regulatory organization and an investment company trade organization; Mr. Wood, financial and business experience as an executive of various investment-related businesses; and Mr. McGlynn, financial and business experience as Chairman, President and Chief Executive Officer of CRM.
+In addition, the following specific experience, qualifications, attributes and/or skills apply as to each Trustee: Mr. Ahern, regulatory and mutual fund experience as an executive of a U.S. broker dealer regulatory organization and an investment company trade organization and Mr. Wood, financial and business experience as an executive of various investment-related businesses.
 References to the qualifications, attributes and skills of Trustees are pursuant to the requirements of the SEC, do not constitute holding out of the Board or any Trustee as having any special expertise or experience, and shall not impose any greater responsibility or liability on any such person or on the Board by reason thereof.